papers

 the complex wounds of Charlie Bucket

 A look at the challenges and complexes of Charlie Bucket, protagonist of Mel Stuart’s 1971 film, Willy Wonka and the Chocolate Factory.
 What if the story’s ‘naughty’ children represent Charlie’s shadow material?
-Could Wonka be an avatar of Bluebeard — or even Kalsched’s ‘Mr. Dissociation’? paper
+Could Wonka be an avatar of Bluebeard — or even Kalsched’s ‘Mr. Dissociation’?
+Willy Wonka

 mistaken identities: